hybridpollo/openshift_kvm_scripts/README.md

   these vms.
 See example hardware that I used below
 - You undertand that this is not to be used as a production deployment and its simply an easy way to have a production grade reference architecture in a single node.
+- You require access to a dns domain and can add / modify dns records necessary.

 ## Example hardware used on my lab
 In my case, I have an HP DL360 G9 with the following specs: